family artwork hanging in kitchen

 Creating a Family Art Gallery

-HOW TO CREATE A GALLERY FOR DISPLAYING KIDS’ ARTWORK
+HOW TO CREATE A GALLERY WALL FOR DISPLAYING KIDS’ ARTWORK

 Everyone with little artists at home knows that those masterpieces can pile up fast.
 If that’s the case in your household, why not Create A Family Art Gallery?
 It may sound like an ambitious project, but you can make it easy for yourself by starting with these 5 simple questions.

-Where Should I Set Up A Gallery in My Home?
+Where Should I Set Up An Art Gallery in My Home?

 Mom hanging child's artwork on wall